REVIEWS / Hybrid SUVs

 Which trim is right for you?

-LE Hybrid
+LE Hybrid FWD

-XLE Hybrid
+XLE Premium Hybrid AWD

 Our pick